Simon-Dirks/living-library/README.md

 ## Setting up your own literature file

+In this file, the Living Library maintenance work happens.
+New articles that fall under the current selection criteria, once coded, are entered in the Google Sheets file.
+Each article occupies one row, with the columns holding:

+- basic information about the article (submission date, authors, key words, etc.)
+- information about the coding (themes assigned to the article, coder, coding date)
+- researchers’ notes (observations, thoughts, doubts) on the article content or the coding process specific to the article.
+  Anyone with an access link can work in this file.

+The Living Library platform displays newly added articles and their information immediately when the site is refreshed.

 1. Make a copy of our Google Sheets literature [template](https://docs.google.com/spreadsheets/d/1n0ECfcbeiTpMPXv_fOnQ6Pao8U3o8wBZdZePa4Jv13g/edit?usp=sharing).
 2. Make sure that your Google Sheets file can be viewed by “Anyone with the link”.
 3. Copy the link to your newly created Google Sheets literature file. (e.g., [https://docs.google.com/spreadsheets/d/1gnNDzvtY12XTl4Q4sQNxLFA5-G8jcLngryO7OKOo8aM](https://docs.google.com/spreadsheets/d/1gnNDzvtY12XTl4Q4sQNxLFA5-G8jcLngryO7OKOo8aM/edit?usp=sharing)).